Can You Get Ahead Without A College Degree?

 There is No Limit To How Much You Can Earn

 While we always attempt to save what we earn, and invest what we save, and be as frugal as we can, there does come a point were we are unable to squeeze any more blood from the turnip.
 Is that the saying?
 We can, however, continue to earn more.
 There really isn’t a limit to what you can earn.
 I do believe that.

 Let’s take a look some additional trainings I’ve completed.
 Some courses have not lead to a certification.
 Sometimes, the exam was too expensive, or it wasn’t offered.
 This isn’t to focus on personal accomplishments, but rather to inspire others that have felt overwhelmed in your current role, and wonder how to continue expand your earning potential.

 - Adobe and Quark Certifications

-- Mac OS X, and macOS Support Certifications
+- macOS Support Certifications

 - Photoshop Specific Training